jorgebotas/ete4-documentation/index.md

 1. Tree view: general information about the visualization.
 Here we can see the name of the displayed tree (value passed to `TreeNode.explore()`), and if we click on it, a list of all the trees stored in the local database, from which to choose, will be prompted.
-   In this section we can also sort the tree, upload a new one (welcome page), download (newick or image) or obtain and modify information related to be visualization.
+   In this section we can also sort the tree, upload a new one (welcome page), download (newick or image) or obtain and modify information related to the visualization.

     ![cp_view](https://github.com/jorgebotas/ete4-documentation/blob/master/cp_view.png)